 - Mobile Broadband Satellite Communication Systems.
-Our mobile satellite communication systems and related products provide high-speed, costefficient broadband access while on the move via small transceivers, and are designed for use in aircraft and seagoing vessels. - Fixed Satellite Networks.
+Our mobile satellite communication systems and related products provide high-speed, cost-efficient broadband access while on the move via small transceivers, and are designed for use in aircraft and seagoing vessels.
+As of March 31, 2018, we expected to install IFC systems on approximately 955 additional aircraft under our existing customer agreements with commercial airlines, approximately 196 of which related to accepted purchase orders (which are included in firm backlog in our commercial networks segment) and approximately 759 of which related to anticipated purchase orders and requests under existing customer agreements.
+There can be no assurance that all anticipated purchase orders and requests will be placed. - Fixed Satellite Networks.
 We are a leading end-to-end network technology supplier for the fixed satellite consumer and enterprise markets.
 Our next-generation satellite network infrastructure and ground terminals are designed to access Ka-band broadband services on high-capacity satellites.
-Our SurfBeam® network systems and modems enable satellite broadband access for residential or home office customers.
-We also offer related products and services to enterprise customers to address bandwidth constraints, latency and other issues, such as our AcceleNet® wide area network (WAN) optimization product, which enables enterprise customers to optimize "cloud computing" services and other applications delivered over WANs. - Antenna Systems.
-We develop, design, produce, test and install ground terminals and antennas for terrestrial and satellite applications, specializing in earth imaging, remote sensing, mobile satellite communication, Ka-band earth stations and other multi-band antennas. - Satellite Networking Development.
-We offer specialized design and technology services covering all aspects of satellite communication system architecture and technology, including the analysis, design, development and specification of satellite and ground systems, fabless semiconductor design for ASIC and MMIC chips and WAN compression for enterprise networks, as well as a wide range of modules and subsystems for various commercial, military and space uses, and radio frequency and advanced microwave solutions.
+Our network systems and modems enable satellite broadband access for residential or home office customers.
+We also offer related products and services to enterprise customers to address bandwidth constraints, latency and other issues. - Antenna Systems.
+We develop, design, produce, test and install ground terminals and antennas for terrestrial and satellite applications, specializing in earth imaging, remote sensing, mobile satellite communication, Ka-band earth stations and other multiband antennas. - Satellite Networking Development.
+We offer specialized design and technology services covering all aspects of satellite communication system architecture and technology, including the analysis, design, development and specification of satellite and ground systems, fabless semiconductor design for Application-Specific Integrated Circuit (ASIC) and Monolithic Microwave Integrated Circuit (MMIC) chips, and network function virtualization, as well as a wide range of modules and subsystems for various commercial, military and space uses, and radio frequency and advanced microwave solutions.
 We also design and develop high-capacity Ka-band satellites as part of our commercial networks segment (both for our own satellite fleet and for third parties) and design, develop and produce the associated satellite payload technologies.
-Our research and development investments in our ViaSat-3 class satellites currently under construction are expected to continue to negatively impact our financial results in our commercial networks segment in fiscal year 2018, with our investments in related ground infrastructure development continuing in subsequent fiscal years.